 This shows the information of the current connected network.
 I will let the image do rest of the work.

 I know this post doesn’t entirely cover the ATM but there is only so little information to begin with.
 Google doesn’t officially list anything about the testing menu which makes it really hard to explain it.
 What is left is the hearsay on the forums & chat boards, which aren’t always true.
 But nevertheless, we will keep updating this post as and when any info trickles out or Google makes any addition.
-On a closing note, if you have any doubt, feedback or suggestions do share with us.
+On a closing note, if you have any doubt, feedback or suggestions do share them with us.
 We always love to hear our reader’s thoughts.